 An important fact you should be careful enough while buying a spotting scope is the length of eye relief.
 Eye relief is the measurement between the pupil and the lenses.
 Eye relief helps the viewer see the full-length image.
 So, if you wear any speckles, you need to choose the convenient length eye relief to see the picture correctly.
 Typically, eye relief between 12 to 15 mm suits best with the viewer who wears glasses.
 However, you may need a customized one to see your desired object.

-Before buying a spotting scope, you should have enough trial on focusing an object.
-There are two ways to focus on any on an object.
-First one is rubberizing the barrel, and the rest one is using a knob near the eyepiece.
+Before buying a spotting scope, you should have enough trial on focusing on an object.
+There are two ways to focus any on an object.
+The first one is rubberizing the barrel, and the rest one is using a knob near the eyepiece.
 You should carefully check which one you feel comfortable to use.
 Check if the barrel is easy on your hand.
 If you find it hard to focus on an object with the existing barrel, you may need to choose another customized one.

 Exit pupil is an important criterion you should be careful about while buying a spotting scope.
-Exit pupil is the measurement of the light column that exists a spotting scope.
+Exit pupil is the measurement of the light column that exits a spotting scope.
 The brightness of an image depends on the length of an exit pupil.
 So, you should choose a spotting scope with a larger exit pupil.
 You can easily measure the size of an exit pupil from the power of the scope.
 For example, the exit pupil of a scope is 3mm if the lens diameter is measured 15X45.

 One of the most important parts of a spotting scope is its crystal glass.
 Prism glasses are commonly made from or barium crown (BAK-4) glass or borosilicate (BK-7) glass.
-Among them, barium crown (BAK-4) glass ensures its quality better than the rest one.
+Among them, the barium crown (BAK-4) glass ensures its quality better than the rest one.
 Images through barium crown (BAK-4) glass look brighter and sharper.
 So, you should choose the prism made from barium crown (BAK-4) glass.

 A tripod is an essential part of a scope.
 It holds the scope static while capturing any scene from a long distance.
 Some scopes are heavier in weight for which a tripod is a must.
 If you want the best you of your spotting scope, you should buy a tripod with the scope.
 Nowadays, some manufacturers provide the tripod with the spotting scope for free.